swidler/roam-python/README.md

     examples:
-		Ust Ishim (single stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB6622 SF12 (double stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB21940 if there is no bai file, it can be created using samtools: samtools index <file>.bam  <file>.bam.bai
+		Ust Ishim (single stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB6622 SF12 (double stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB21940 If there is no bai file, it can be created using samtools: samtools index <file>.bam  <file>.bam.bai

 genome assembly sequence file